SRawlinson/SummerProject/README.md

 This project was completed as part of a MSc in Software Engineering at the University of Glasgow in 2019.

-An up to date requirements file is present in order to allow users to install the relevant packages when downloaded.
+An up to date requirements file is contained in 'requirements.txt'.
+Once you have downloaded the code repository into a virtual environment, 'pip install -r requirements.txt' should install the relevant packages needed to run Scansion.